 Marine biologist

-Study ocean animals, plants and ecosystems to increase our knowledge and understanding of biology and the environment.
+Study ocean animals, plants and ecosystems to increase our knowledge and understanding of the environment.

 Also known as: microbiologist, marine mammalogist, marine ecologist, ichthyologist, fishery biologist, biological technician